Lady Susan Hamilton: Divorce and later life

 In 1857 William Ewart Gladstone was attacked for speaking out against violation of women when he became embroiled in the court action for the Lincoln-Oxford case held in Chancery.
 Divorce proceedings frequently dragged on for years, so that Susan was unable to get remarried for a full decade afterwards.
-The unhappy Lady Susan married again, to an untitled Belgian, a commoner named Jean Opdebeck from the city of Brussels at Naples on 2 January 1870.
+The unhappy Lady Susan married again, to an untitled Belgian, a commoner named Jean Alexis Opdebeck from the city of Mechelen at Naples on 6 December 1862.
 Her ex-husband, by then the 5th Duke of Newcastle, had died in October 1864, aged 53, and was succeeded in the dukedom by their eldest son, Henry.

 Lady Susan was one of those rescued by Gladstone's work for distressed womenfolk.
 The exact state of his involvement is mysterious, but it was clear that felt by the late 1880s that he had lost touch with the younger generation whose appetites far exceeded his own.
 On occasion he misunderstood his secretary devoted and loyal daughter Mary (Mrs Drew).
 Susan's fall from grace and tragic death had stirred great sympathy in the Grand Old Man.
 An article in The Argus three days after her death blaming the Walpole family as typical — "obstinate", "irritating" behaviour as a well-known trait in the Walpole dynasty.